mathieuancelin/node-httptunnel/readme.md

 # httptunnel

 This is a poc of a httptunnel like tool written in node js.
 It can wrap any tcp protocol inside regular http GET / POST / PUT / DELETE calls.
-Works with mTLS but oes not support http CONNECT proxy.
+Works with mTLS but does not support http CONNECT proxy.
 Useful to use non http protocols (like ssh) through an http reverse proxy (like otoroshi).

 For the following example let say we want to tunnel an ssh connection from machine A to machine B using only HTTP.